 Rnd 3: 1sc into each st around, join, ch 1 (9).

-For the next round, you will be working six modified picot-like stitches around the circumference of the daffodil center.
+For the next round, you will be working six modified picot stitches around the circumference of the daffodil center.

-The picot stitches will consist of only 2 chains, however, to create a smaller embellishment.
+Instead of the more common 3 chains, these picot stitches will consist of only 2 chains, in order to create a smaller embellishment.

-Additionally, instead of connecting into your first chain (as done in a standard picot), you will instead work a slip stitch into the front loop only, from top to bottom, of the last single crochet you’ve worked.
+Additionally, instead of connecting into your first chain to form the picot, you will instead work a slip stitch, from top to bottom, into the front loop only of the last single crochet you’ve worked.

 Rnd 4: [1sc into each of next 2 sts, ch 2, sl st into FLO of last sc, 2sc into next st, ch 2, sl st into FLO of last sc] 3 times, join (12 + 6 picots).